chshzh/nordic_wifi_opus_audio_demo/README.md

 uart:~$ wifi cred add -s wifi_ssid -p wifi_password -k 1 uart:~$ wifi cred auto_connect
 ```

+> **Tip:** When the gateway firmware includes `overlay-gateway-softap.conf`, it hosts the `GatewayAP` network and the headset auto-discovers the fixed target at `192.168.1.1`—no Wi-Fi shell configuration required.

 ### 4. Start Audio Streaming